 Nobody can say this enough.
 Cigarettes are bad, m’kay?
 We all know that they cause devastating health problems like of cancer, heart disease, stroke, and all those nifty things.
 Smoking can also destroy your teeth and skin.
 Cigarette smoke, whether you’re smoking yourself or are around it all the time at home or at work, will absolutely wreck your skin.
 You will get wrinkles, yellowing, and discoloration, and your skin’s ability to repair itself will be compromised.
 That means crow’s feet, neck wrinkles, lip wrinkles, and even age spots will crop up.
 And nothing says cool like neck wrinkles.

 This means both kinds: inside and out.
 Everybody—women, men and children—should remain hydrated.
 Besides the health benefits of losing weight, increased healing abilities, increased energy, and whatnot, this will also keep your skin looking better.
-Drinking plenty of water will help you get rid of acne, get rid of stretch marks, and get rid of wrinkles, including crow’s feet.
+Drinking plenty of water will help you get rid of blemishes and acne, get rid of stretch marks, and get rid of wrinkles, including crow’s feet.
 Water helps your body to heal and regenerate new tissue.
 But you can also moisturize from the outside.
 You can use moisturizer daily on your face and around your eyes.
 Look for lotions that are made specifically for the face and for lotions that contain SPF to keep your skin looking young and firm.
 You could use something like this Aveeno Positively Radiant Moisturizer sold at Amazon, it has an SPF of 30.

 Along with daily washing to remove dead skin cells and the grit and grime that accumulates on our faces, you can also exfoliate once a week to accelerate your skin’s ability to slough off dead cells.
 Removing the old cells will make your skin look tighter and fresher, minimizing facial wrinkles.
 You don’t even have to spend lots and lots of money on this.
 Try making an all-natural, homemade facial with honey and brown sugar, or with lemon juice and sea salt.
 Take a minute or two to lightly rub over your skin, then rinse off.
 If your face starts bleeding, you’ve scrubbed too hard.